AnahiVera/event-planner-db/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them. (python - pipenv)
+Python installation is required for you to use the software (https://www.python.org/downloads/) and install the following.

 * pipenv
   ```sh
   pip install pipenv